mertyildiran/Plexus/README.md

 {}
 ```

-The difference of cognitive neurons form the other neurons is, they are only responsible to the network.
+The difference of motor neurons form the other neurons is, they are only responsible to the network.
 They act as the fuse of the learning and calculation of the fault.
-The network dictates a desired potential on each cognitive neuron.
-The cognitive neuron calculates its potential, compares it with desired potential, calculates the fault then tries to update its weights randomly many times and if it fails, it blames its subscriptions.
-So just like the network, cognitive neurons can also dictates a desired potential on other neurons.
+The network dictates a desired potential on each motor neuron.
+The motor neuron calculates its potential, compares it with desired potential, calculates the fault then tries to update its weights randomly many times and if it fails, it blames its subscriptions.
+So just like the network, motor neurons can also dictates a desired potential on the other neurons.
 This is why any neuron holds an additional potential variable called **desired_potential**.
-You can define the number of cognitive neurons similarly by using `net.pick_cognitive_neurons(output_dim)` function.
+You can define the number of motor neurons similarly by using `net.pick_motor_neurons(output_dim)` function.

 As you can imagine, a neuron in a Plexus network, holds an integer object variable called **type** to determine its type.

 - `neuron.type = 1` means it's a sensory neuron.
-- `neuron.type = 2` means it's a cognitive neuron.
+- `neuron.type = 2` means it's a motor neuron.
-- `neuron.type = 0` means it's neither a sensory nor a cognitive neuron.
-It means it's an interneuron.
+- `neuron.type = 0` means it's neither a sensory nor a motor neuron.
+It means it's an cognitive interneuron (or just cognitive neuron).

 But most important distinction here is being **type 1 or not**.
 If a neuron is type 1, it's a sensory neurons and it does not fire.
 And second important distinction is being a neuron with **desired_potential** rather than **None** because if a neuron holds a real value in its desired_potential, it means that it's in trouble now and it has to learn something.